 - Howard Center First Call (Crisis): (802) 488-7777

-"Let's Talk" is an individual 20 minute, drop-in consultation with a counselor to problem-solve, de-stress or learn about our services.
-Offered every Tuesday from 11am-12pm via Zoom or phone.
+"Let's Talk" is an individual 20 minute consultation with a counselor to problem- solve, de-stress or learn about Counseling Center services.
+It is offered every weekday via Zoom or phone.
+Please see the sign up for times:

 Where to Find Us